-Similar work has been performed previously by a qualified contractor on a perunit removal basis of approximately \$500 per well.
+Similar work has been performed previously by a qualified contractor on a perunit removal basis of \$500 per well, as per the previous version of the PDP.
+Costs presented here have been multiplied by the inflation constant.
 The time to complete the work is not defined, but it is not expected to take any more than a few days at most.

 Activity Quantity Unit Cost (\$) Total

-Groundwater monitoring well removal 29 500 \$14,400
+Groundwater monitoring well removal 29 577 \$16,733

-WORK PAG \$14,500
+WORK PAG \$16,733